andreaswallberg/Ecological-Genomics-Northern-Krill/Population_genomics-Diversity/README.md

             5=five_prime_utr \
             6=cds \
         --verbose

+Aspects of usage:
+- The "--vcf" argument can take more than one VCF file.
+- Samples should not be included in more than one group
+- The "--window" argument can take any number of window sizes (at the cost of performance)
+- If a "-genes" argument is provided together with a GFF/GTF file, the script will compute the average levels of diversity at different distances upstream/downstream of genes.
-  The "groups" argument specifies the label of the group/population and points to a simple csv file with the names of the samples for that group (one sample name per line).
+- The "groups" argument specifies the label of the group/population and points to a simple csv file with the names of the samples for that group (one sample name per line).